AthulKrishna47/EXP-4/README.md

 # EXP-4
 EXP.
 NO. 4.
 HALFWAVE  AND FULL WAVE  RECTIFIERS

-AIM: To study the characteristics of half wave, full wave and bridge rectifier with and without filter and calculate the ripple factor, rectification efficiency and % regulation.
+AIM:<br> To study the characteristics of half wave, full wave and bridge rectifier with and without filter and calculate the ripple factor, rectification efficiency and % regulation.<br>

-COMPONENTS  AND  EQUIPMENT  REQUIRED:  Diodes,  Resistor,  Transformer,  Voltmeter, Ammeter, Breadboard and CRO.
+COMPONENTS  AND  EQUIPMENT  REQUIRED:<br>  Diodes,  Resistor,  Transformer,  Voltmeter, Ammeter, Breadboard and CRO.<br>

-THEORY: Rectifier changes ac to dc and it is an essential part of power supply.
+THEORY: <br>Rectifier changes ac to dc and it is an essential part of power supply.
 The unique property of a diode, permitting the current to flow in one direction, is utilised in rectifiers.

 Half Wave Rectifier